nicholas-ds/StudioMuse/StudioMuse/README.md

 ### Features

 - **colorBitMagic Plugin**:
-  - Extracts RGB and CMYK color data from selected areas in GIMP.
+  - Extracts color data from user created palettes.
-  - Interfaces with the Claude LLM API to provide color matching and art tips.
+  - Sends color data to the Claude LLM API for color matching and art tips.
   - Integrates with GIMP's palette editor for enhanced user interaction.

 ### Technical Requirements